MariaRiosNavarro/Bootcamp-session-notes/js/jsrecap_for_REACT.md

 1. - Omit the round brackets around the parameters: This is possible, if there is only one input:

  ````
-const addOne = (number) => {
+const addOne = number => {
   return number + 1;
 };
  ````

-2.- Implicit return statements: If the function consists only of a return statement, the curly brackets and the return keyword can be omitted:
+2. - Implicit return statements: If the function consists only of a return statement, the curly brackets and the return keyword can be omitted:

 ````
 const addNumbers = (first, second) => {